dashpay/docs/docs/user/masternodes/understanding.rst

 | Voting Weight  | 1 (collateral amount / 1000)      | 4 (collateral amount / 1000)   |
 +----------------+-----------------------------------+--------------------------------+

 Evonodes also have :hoverxref:`higher hardware requirements <mn-hardware-reqs-table>` than regular masternodes due to the additional Dash Platform services they host.
+See `DIP28
+<https://github.com/dashpay/dips/blob/master/dip-0028.md>`_ for more information about evonodes.

 .. _mn-concepts: